Prostate Cancer: Glossary

 Catheter (urinary): a thin, flexible, plastic tube that is inserted into the bladder through the penis/urethra to drain urine.

-Chemotherapy: in cancer treatment, refers to the use of drugs whose main effect is either to kill or slow the growth of rapidly multiplying cells.
+: in cancer treatment, refers to the use of drugs whose main effect is either to kill or slow the growth of rapidly multiplying cells.
 Chemotherapy usually includes a combination of drugs, since this is more effective than a single drug given alone.
-There are many drug combinations used to treat prostate cancer.
+There are several drug combinations used to treat prostate cancer.

 Chronic: persisting over a long period of time.